15 Types of Black and White Bugs (B&W Insects 2023)

 A cute little species that gives you happy vibes just by looking at it.
 Introducing Checkered Melon Beetle, another insect that has a tri-colored body with black-brown dots all over its body.

-This specie likes to munch on watermelon and similar watery fruits and vegetables.
+This species likes to munch on watermelon and similar watery fruits and vegetables.
 As always, bugs are harmful to plants; this cute species is also among them.
 So, if you find it on your plants, remove it within seconds before it kills your plant.

 12) Hairy Rove Beetle